kennytilton/web-mx/doc/intro-clock.md

 ```

 And now we can connect the "unconventional choices" with concrete code:
-* _"in place" state:_ the clock widget holds its own state, which others can read or mutate reactively;
+* _"in place" state:_ the clock widget holds its own `now` state, which others can read or mutate reactively;
-* _property-to-property reactivity:_ the clock `content` consumed the clock `now` property, and the button handler altered the same property `now`;
+* _property-to-property reactivity:_ the clock `content` consumes the clock `now` property, and the button handler alters the same property `now`;
-* _"global" state search and mutate:_ using `fmu` or other navigation utilities, widgets have unfettered access to application state; and
+* _"global" state:_ using `fmu` or other navigation utilities, widgets have unfettered access to application state; and
 * otherwise, it is just HTML.

 So far, so simple.
 Will it stay that way as we elaborate the app?